Orchid Care - Cattleya (KAT-lee-a)

 Temperatures

 Cattleyas grow in a wide range of temperatures.
 To perform best, they need temperatures that range from 55 degrees at night and up to 90 degrees during the day.
-Good air circulation and adequate humidity (40-60%) are also recommended.
+Good air circulation and adequate humidity during the winter months are also recommended.

 humiditstat01.jpg